Korean War: North Korea

+After the armistice, Kim Il Sung requested Soviet economic and industrial assistance.
+In September 1953, the Soviet government agreed to "cancel or postpone repayment for all ... outstanding debts," and promised to grant North Korea one billion rubles in monetary aid, industrial equipment and consumer goods.
+Eastern European members of the Soviet Bloc also contributed with "logistical support, technical aid, [and] medical supplies."
+China canceled North Korea's war debts, provided 800 million yuan, promised trade cooperation and sent in thousands of troops to rebuild damaged infrastructure.
+Contemporary North Korea remains underdeveloped, and continues to be a totalitarian dictatorship since the end of the war, with an elaborate cult of personality around the Kim dynasty.

-Present-day North Korea follows Songun, or "military-first" policy and has the highest number of military and paramilitary personnel in the world, with 7,769,000 active, reserve and paramilitary personnel, or approximately of its population.
-Its active-duty army of 1.28 million is the fourth largest in the world, after China, the United States and India; consisting of of its population.
+Present-day North Korea follows Songun, or "military-first" policy and has the highest number of military and paramilitary personnel in the world, with 7,769,000 active, reserve, and paramilitary personnel, or approximately of its population.
+Its active-duty army of 1.28 million is the fourth largest in the world, after China, the US, and India; consisting of of its population.
 North Korea possesses nuclear weapons.
 A 2014 UN inquiry into abuses of human rights in North Korea concluded that, "the gravity, scale and nature of these violations reveal a state that does not have any parallel in the contemporary world," with Amnesty International and Human Rights Watch holding similar views.